 - Students will submit their work, using the resources on TEAMs via Show My Homework – now called Satchel One

 - Teachers will be available on TEAMs via the ‘chat’ function for 10-15 minutes during the lessons to answer queries and provide support to students

 - Teachers will also be available to provide feedback on Satchel One

 - All students working at home will receive weekly calls from key staff in school to offer support and guidance

 - Assistive technology that can be used to support students with SEND with remote learning has been sent out via the school app.
 For example, speech to text technology and colour-tinting the screen

-- Activities linked to the outcomes on their Education, Health, Care and Plans.
+- Students in school will have activities linked to their outcomes on their Education, Health and Care Plans.